LAKE COUNTY COMMUNITY FUND ALLOCATES $65,000 TO 23 COMMUNITY PROGRAMS

 - Health and Wellness

-The Board of Directors is pleased and honored to announce the recipients of the 2021 Grant Awards:
+The Board of Directors is pleased and honored to announce the recipients of the Lake County Community Fund’s 2022 Grant Awards:

 Lake County Community Awards

-Advocates of Lake County: Awarded $3,000 to cover the upkeep and utilities to ensure that the Safe House remains operational and able to act as a refuge for victims of violence.
+Advocates of Lake County: Awarded $3,000 to cover upkeep and to ensure that facilities remain operational to support victims of violence.

-CASA of the Continental Divide: Awarded $3,940 to fund coaching, training, and support for all Lake County Child Advocate Volunteers.
+CASA of the Continental Divide: Awarded $3,735 to provide funding for a Lake County coordinator, and coaching and training for all Lake County Child Advocate Volunteers.
 CASA’s mission is to strengthen families and communities through trauma-informed advocacy, support and services.

 Copper Mountain Resort Awards

-: Awarded $12,000 to support the Rockies Rock Summer Camp, an eight-week summer enrichment camp for 1st-8th grade youth.
+Get Outdoors Leadville!: Awarded $10,000 to support the Rockies Rock Summer Camp, an eight-week summer enrichment camp for 1st-8th grade youth.
 The program will teach human-powered outdoor recreation, placed-based environmental education, and character development.